AmithBV0606/Django-Rest-Framework/README.md

 - It provides essential functionalities for handling incoming HTTP requests such as get, post, put and delete request.

 - It also formats the outgoing responses in a structured way.

+### Generics Overview :

+- Using the mixin classes we've rewritten the views to use slightly less code than before, but we can go one step further.

+- REST framework provides a set of already mixed-in generic views that we can use to trim down our `views.py` module even more.

+### Pre-built generics view class :

+- ListAPIView               →  For listing the objects
+- CreateAPIView             →  For creating the objects
+- RetrieveAPIView           →  For retrieving a single object using pk
+- UpdateAPIView             →  For updating a single object using pk
+- DestroyAPIView            →  For deleting an object using pk

+**Combination of API Views :** To perform more than one crud operation

+- ListCreateAPIView         →  For listing and creating objects
+- RetrieveUpdateAPIView     →  For retrieving & updating objects using pk
+- RetrieveUpdateDestroyAPIView →  For retrieving, updating & deleting objects using pk